Pullusb/MyKeyMouse/README.md

 Description:

-The purpose is to add '*view selection*' and '*view all*' shortcuts on mouse.
-The location of *home* key and *numpad period* is far from both hands and force you to quit temporarily your rest positions, tending to break the fluidity of the workflow.
+Add '*view selection*' and '*view all*' shortcuts on mouse.

 Keymapp a list of shortcut for almost all editor where:
 - *mouse button 4* (often used as 'previous' action) is used to focus on selected items. (like *numpad period* button in 3D view)
 - *mouse button 5* (often used as 'next' action) is used to fit all elements in view. (like *home* button in timeline)

 It does NOT affect any original shortcut on keyboard.

+### why ?
+The location of *home* key and *numpad period* is far from both hands and force you to quit temporarily your rest positions, tending to break the fluidity of the workflow.

 Usual location of button 4 and 5 on a mouse with basic extra buttons (this may vary a lot on different device)